 Editors: John J. Condliffe, Esq. & Debra B. Cruz, Esq.

-Updated in 2019, the Tenth Edition of this definitive work is the Family Law practitioner’s comprehensive reference book and guide on divorce and separation law in Maryland.
-The book sets forth the legal principles and procedures for handling family law actions, including divorce, separation, child custody, child support, adoption and paternity matters, from the initial contact with a potential client through appeal.
+Updated in 2023, the Eleventh Edition of this definitive work is the Family Law practitioner’s comprehensive reference book and guide on divorce and separation law in Maryland.
+The book sets forth the legal principles and procedures for handling family law actions, from the initial contact with a potential client through appeal.
 Updated by expert practitioners, it provides tips and forms and is an easy-to-follow guide on Family Law.

-Updates statutes and rules and case law governing legal principles that apply to all aspects of practice including grounds for divorce, child custody, child support, property distribution, alimony, settlement agreements, adoption, paternity, tax considerations, and employee benefits
+- Discussion of statutes and rules and case law governing legal principles that apply to all aspects of practice including grounds for divorce, child custody, child support, de facto parenting, property distribution, alimony, spousal support, settlement agreements, adoption, paternity, children in need of assistance (CINA), tax considerations, and employee benefits

 Summary of Contents:

 Chapter 3–Child Support

 Chapter 6–Child Custody Proceedings (including Visitation, Adoption and Paternity)

 Chapter 7–Federal Income, Estate, and Gift Tax Aspects of Separation and Divorce

 Chapter 9–Pleading and Litigation Tactics in Domestic Cases